 Chances are you told all your close family and friends over Christmas.
 This is the time to let everyone you know that you are engaged to be married.
 You may even want to plan an engagement party.
 This is a great time of the year to do so as most venues and suppliers are not heavily booked at this time, and fees are much less.

 2: Set a date for the wedding.

 Do you want a long engagement, or a short engagement?
 Think about what time of the year you would both love to get married.
 A spring wedding allows you to celebrate when life returns to our beautiful countryside.
 Flowers are everywhere, it’s the start of the seasons really.
 It’s not too hot, and not too cold.
 A summer wedding gives you more chances of guaranteeing glorious weather.
-But it could be a little too hot like most of June and July 2018!, If you get hay fever, it’s best to think about a different time of the year.
+But it could be a little too hot as seen on a few days last summer!
+If you get hay fever, it’s best to think about a different time of the year.
 An autumn wedding is full of warm cosiness.
-Autumnal smells, the cruch of leaves underfoot… There are s many fabulous ideas to be used for theming.
+Autumnal smells, the crunch of leaves underfoot… There are so many fabulous ideas to be used for theming.
 A winter wedding is festive and spectacular – just imagine your wedding photos if it snows!
 It’s a magical family time for many people.

 3: Book the registrars and the venue.

 Think about which kind of venue you want for your wedding, and set a budget.
 Maybe you want a luxury hotel, a Royal Historic Palace, a rustic barn, or a country house?
 Or perhaps a marquee in a relative’s garden, a village hall, a golf club, a woodland or beach venue, or even a pub?
 You may wish to have a religious service in a church, a civil ceremony, either at a venue, or in a Register Office.
 Or, why not use a great celebrant to exchange vows in a woodland, a beach or a field for a very personal ceremony?